DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initial editing state values using the following `EditingState` plugin's properties:

-- `defaultEditingRows` - the rows being edited
+- `defaultEditingRowIds` - the rows being edited
 - `defaultAddedRows` - the rows being added
 - `defaultChangedRows` - the changed rows
 - `defaultDeletedRows` - the rows being deleted